Seagate/corio/docs/YAML_documents/yaml_structure.md

 calculated.

 Start and End range parameters are object/part sizes for which test will be executed.
-Sizes can be given from bytes, KB, MB up to TB.
-We can also use KiB format as well.
+Sizes can be given from bytes, KB (1000 Bytes), MB (1000 KB) up to TB (1000 GB).
+We can also use KiB (1024 Bytes) format as well.

-Result duration can be specified from seconds up to days.
+min_runtime can be specified from seconds up to days.
 For example: 1d1h, 1h or 2d1h2s.

-Tool can be specified from one of these **s3bench**, **s3api** or **warp**.
+tool can be specified from one of these **s3bench**, **s3api** or **warp**.

-Operation should be specified according to type of workload and need to map it in corio.py with appropriate test script.
+operation should be specified according to type of workload and need to map it in corio.py with appropriate test script.

 ---